 Our certified arborists will provide swift and efficient service that is above all, safe.
-We’re insured and fully licensed to perform every step of the tree removal process, from traffic control to clean up.
+We’re insured and fully licensed to perform every step of the tree removal process, from traffic control and crane and bucket truck services to clean up.
 We work hard to be your number one source for residential and emergency tree removal, which is why we provide tree services year round and free estimates to our customers in St. Louis.
 Omni Tree cares about providing you with a worry-free experience!

 Identifying a Tree that Requires Tree Removal

 - Check the trunk & branches for fungi and other signs of decay — Fungi growth is an indication that the foundational structure of the tree might be compromised.
 Pay attention to mushrooms growing in the hollow cavities and base of the tree.
 If this and other signs of decay are seen but not taken care of, it could lead to the collapse of the tree.

 - Look for lightning marks — lightning marks happen when a lightning strike hits a tree and leaves a long streak, in which bark does not grow anymore.
 If you see multiple marks like this, chances are that it is damaged and probably needs to come down before it falls and damages property, or worse, hurts someone.

 - Check the health of your branches — If you notice that some of your branches are not producing flowers or leaves when they should be, it could be an indication of the overall health of your tree.
 Additionally, if you notice that some branches don’t have bark, then it could be exposed to disease.
 It is standard to remove any of these dangerous branches or ones that are already dead so that it does not affect the rest of your tree.